 The proposed change applies to CMMC level three assessments for companies that handle the department’s controlled unclassified information.
-Under the changes, for an assessment at level three, Certified Third Party Assessor Organizations (C3PAOs) would need to hire four full-time provisional assessors rather one assessor and three “registered practitioners” to conduct a level three assessment.
+Under the changes, for an assessment at level three, Certified Third-Party Assessor Organizations (C3PAOs) would need to hire four full-time provisional assessors rather than one assessor and three “registered practitioners” to conduct a level three assessment.

-As DOD Small businesses have grown particularly concerned about the costs and timeline of the CMMC program, this change is increasing fears CMMC certification will put them out of business or, at least, put them out of the running for defense contracts.
+As defense industry small businesses have grown particularly concerned about the costs and timeline of the CMMC program, this change is increasing fears that CMMC certification will put them out of business, or at least put them out of the running for defense contracts.

-Taking this a step further, small businesses testified in congress that CMMC requirement communication and outreach has often ignored small businesses, and that proposed changes are being made without consideration to the impacts on businesses.
+Taking it a step further, small businesses testified in congress that CMMC-requirement communication and outreach has often ignored small businesses, and that proposed changes are being made without consideration to the impact on businesses.

-“CMMC represents a basic list of Cyber hygiene every business needs to comply with in the 21st century,” said Don Lawson, vice president Cybersecurity & Training Systems for Cybernet Systems Corporation.
-“The cost of ignoring the threat or doing the bare minimum is significantly more than the cost of compliance and instilling a more secure culture in our Small Business workforce.”
+“CMMC represents a basic list of cyber hygiene every business needs to comply with in the 21st century,” said Don Lawson, vice president of Cybersecurity & Training Systems for Cybernet Systems Corporation.
+“The cost of ignoring the threat or doing the bare minimum is significantly more than the cost of compliance and instilling a more secure culture in our small business workforce.”